-I was a freelance software developer for nearly 15 years.
-In this article I decided to put down the 5 most important approaches that gave me success and the 5 mistakes that burned me out and killed my career.
+I was a freelance software developer and consultant for nearly 15 years.
+In this article I decided to put down the 5 most important approaches that gave me success and the 5 mistakes that burned me out and nearly killed my career.

 There are lots of articles written elsewhere on how to be a successful freelancer and to avoid common mistakes.
 This post is a look back to my own experiences.